 Euphemius responded by staging a revolt, killing General Constantine and occupying Syracuse.
 He named himself Emperor, but this victory was short-lived as another general rose up and forced him out of Sicily.
-This self-declared emperor then fled to North Africa and asked for military support from the Tunisian emir Ziyadat-Allah, offering the emir rule of the island if the emir would grant him safety and a place as governor.
+Euphemius then fled to North Africa and asked for military support from the Tunisian emir Ziyadat-Allah, offering the emir rule of the island (which was a profitable source of tax revenue) if the emir would grant him safety and a place as governor.

 A Century-long War